mattermost/docs/source/process/asset-guidelines.rst

 Follow these steps to create an asset for integration or feature promotion, integration blog tweet, or user award tweet.

+You can find sample templates for integration promotions, guest blog posts and feature promotion `in this Google drive <https://drive.google.com/drive/folders/0Bx-9w8QDFlfcdEdXM3N3Z1hsY2c>`_.

 Integration or Feature Promotion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Use this `template <https://drive.google.com/file/d/0Bx-9w8QDFlfcTXZzNklfYU1xOXM/view>`_ as a starting point
+1. Use this `template <https://drive.google.com/file/d/0Bx-9w8QDFlfcVDZuOFduV2RKaXM/view?usp=sharing>`_ as a starting point.
-2. Change text in the "copy - title" layer following the guidelines in `Feature Title`_
+2. Change text in the "copy - title" layer following the guidelines in `Feature Title`_.
-3. Change text in the "by Galois, Inc." layer to replace the name with appropriate creator name following the guidelines in `Feature Creator`_
+3. Change text in the "by Galois, Inc." layer to replace the name with appropriate creator name following the guidelines in `Feature Creator`_.
-4. Change the contents of the "featured image" folder to update representative art following the guidelines in `Feature Representative Art`_
+4. Change the contents of the "featured image" folder to update representative art following the guidelines in `Feature Representative Art`_.
-5. Replace the "logo - matterhorn" layer to update representative logo(s) following the guidelines in `Mattermost and Representative Logos`_
+5. Replace the "logo - matterhorn" layer to update representative logo(s) following the guidelines in `Mattermost and Representative Logos`_.
-6. Save the finished asset draft in both .TIF and .PNG format, and upload to your "Dropbox Share" folder
+6. Save the finished asset draft in both .TIF and .PNG format, and upload to your "Dropbox Share" folder.

 Integration Blog
 ^^^^^^^^^^^^^^^^^

+**These guidelines are out of date and should be updated for the new banner design**

 Occasionally a blog post will be written to further promote an integration.
 Follow these steps to create a marketing asset promoting said blog entry:

-1. Use this `template <https://www.dropbox.com/s/w832mo3tgxjreb5/20160207_blog_puppet.tif?dl=0>`_ as a starting point
+1. Use this `template <https://drive.google.com/file/d/0Bx-9w8QDFlfcQURoRnF1YllZWWc/view?usp=sharing>`_ as a starting point.
-2. Change text in the "title" layer to read “Meet the Creator:”, followed by the proper integration name
+2. Change text in the "title" layer to read “Meet the Creator:”, followed by the proper integration name.
-3. Change text in the "by liger1978" layer to the integration creator's name
+3. Change text in the "by liger1978" layer to the integration creator's name.
 4. Change the contents in the "right image" layer to include proper representative logo, followed by a split with the blue Mattermost logo.
-This helps create the message that it’s the representative and Mattermost together
+This helps create the message that it’s the representative and Mattermost together.
 5. Obtain a photo of the integration creator, apply a Wall Street Journal “Hedcut” effect, and update the "Left Image" layer.
-A helpful tutorial for how to achieve the "Hedcut" effect can be found `here <http://www.alleba.com/blog/2006/12/20/photoshop-tutorial-the-hedcut-effect/>`_
+A helpful tutorial for how to achieve the "Hedcut" effect can be found `here <http://www.alleba.com/blog/2006/12/20/photoshop-tutorial-the-hedcut-effect/>`_.
-6. Save the finished asset draft in both .TIF and .PNG format, and upload to your "Dropbox Share" folder
+6. Save the finished asset draft in both .TIF and .PNG format, and upload to your "Dropbox Share" folder.

 User Award
 ^^^^^^^^^^^

+**These guidelines are out of date and should be updated for the new banner design**

 Occasionally a blog post will be written to recognize a member for their contributions to Mattermost.
 Follow these steps to create a marketing asset promoting said blog entry: